appbaseio/reactivesearch-realm-function/docs/static-hosting.md

 nestedSidebar: 'atlas-search'
 ---

-You can host the search UIs with MongoDB Realm's hosting.
+You can host the search UIs with MongoDB Atlas: App Services.

 ## Introduction

-> MongoDB Realm Hosting allows you to host, manage, and serve your application's static media and document files.
+> App Services: Hosting allows you to host, manage, and serve your application's static media and document files.
 You can use Hosting to store individual pieces of content or to upload and serve your entire client application.

 ## Enabling Hosting